mark-vong/disaster-recovery/LabGuide200.md

 ## **(Optional) Part 3.** Setting up periodic and automated syncs using Cron.

-### Cron is a Linux tool that enables periodic repetition of commands.
+### **In the third and optional part of the lab, we'll go through the steps of automating rsync by setting it up as a cron job.
+Cron is a Linux tool that enables periodic repetition of commands.**

 ### **Step 1:** Run the following command to open a text editor.
 This editor will contain all of the **rules** for command repetitions.
 ```